 “Out of the blue, Moses called each of us,” says Spivey.
 “He said, ‘I’m trying to bring together a group of scientists who do research with undergraduate students to collaborate.
 I would love for you to meet and see what ideas you can come up with.’”
 The prospect of a $240,000, three-year grant and some exciting work for their students no doubt sent a few test tubes crashing to the ground.

-Home » Grants and grantees » New Inter-campus Research Experiment: Murdock Collaborative Research Alliance
+Home » Grants in Action » New Inter-campus Research Experiment: Murdock Collaborative Research Alliance